-The Hamilton Walton Transformation Project will unfold in three phases:
+The project will unfold in three phases:

 - Unthank Hall (completed summer 2021) on Humpy Lumpy Lawn contains the Student Welcome Center, PNW Market, academic spaces, and residences for 700 students.